maurergroup/maurergroup.github.io/src/content/theses/matt-stoodley.md

 ---
 author: "Dr. Matt Stoodley"
-title: "Growth and Characterisation of Defective Graphene and its Molecular Precursors"
+title: "Growth and characterisation of defective graphene and its molecular precursors on copper"
 year: 2025
 month: "January"
 university: "University of Warwick"